wvbe/docxml/README.md

 Obviously `docxml` is a TypeScript project, which is already very different from how you would normally interact with a DOCX document.
 More meaningfully however, `docxml` is meant to make writing DOCX _easier_.
 For example;

-- All sizes are of type `UniversalSize`, which means it doesn't matter wether you input them as points, centimeters, inches, 1/2, 1/8th or 1/20th points, English Metric Units, and so on.
+- All sizes are of type `Length`, which means it doesn't matter wether you input them as points, centimeters, inches, 1/2, 1/8th or 1/20th points, English Metric Units, and so on.
 - The JSX pragma will try to correct components that would lead to invalid XML structures, by splitting the parents of invalidly placed components recursively until the new position is valid.